kaikecarlos/Chrome-Discord/README.md

  3. Install extension on chrome, *just open chrome://extensions and go "Load unpacked extension" and select manifest.json or Rich.js*
  4. Run in project folder `node index.js`
  5. Enjoy.

+# Blacklist

+To add a website to the blacklist, go to `blacklist.json` and in blacklist array add the website domain, ex: www.youtube.com, github.com

+Adding the website to blacklist, everytime you open that website, the rpc gonna show *Unavailable*

+Warning: some of websites uses www